GEE Group (NYSE:JOB) Now Covered by StockNews.com

-StockNews.com started coverage on shares of GEE Group (NYSE:JOB – Get Rating) in a research report released on Monday.
-The brokerage issued a strong-buy rating on the stock.
+StockNews.com initiated coverage on shares of GEE Group (NYSE:JOB – Get Rating) in a research report issued on Tuesday.
+The brokerage set a “strong-buy” rating on the stock.

-GEE Group (NYSE:JOB – Get Rating) last issued its quarterly earnings data on Monday, February 14th.
+GEE Group (NYSE:JOB – Get Rating) last posted its quarterly earnings data on Monday, February 14th.
 The company reported $0.02 earnings per share for the quarter.
-GEE Group had a net margin of 10.81% and a return on equity of 7.68%.
-The company had revenue of $42.85 million for the quarter.
-As a group, research analysts forecast that GEE Group will post 0.06 EPS for the current fiscal year.
+The firm had revenue of $42.85 million during the quarter.
+GEE Group had a return on equity of 7.68% and a net margin of 10.81%.
+Research analysts expect that GEE Group will post 0.06 earnings per share for the current fiscal year.

 GEE Group, Inc provides permanent and temporary professional and industrial staffing and placement services in the United States.
 The company operates through two segments, Industrial Staffing Services and Professional Staffing Services.
 It offers placement of information technology, accounting, finance, office, engineering, and medical professionals for direct hire and contract staffing services; and temporary staffing services for light industrial clients.